Return

 Click here for a programming language tangent

-If I could make my own language, that would be just grand, but I don't have the motivation to do it well, and if it's not a well made language then I would hate that language as well.
+Ideally I would make my own language, but I don't have the motivation to spend enough time to do it well, and if it's not a well made language then I would hate that language as well.

-The language I want would function at the same level as C, but also have conveniences like namespaces, better syntax, cleaner macros, and many metaprogramming features like the abilty to inject code into all functions or get numerical IDs for functions and types.
-I also hate headers and forward declaration.
+The only thing I really need is C with some fixes and conveniences like namespaces, better syntax, cleaner macros, and many metaprogramming features like the abilty to inject code into all functions or get numerical IDs for functions and types.
+I also absolutely hate headers and forward declaration and everything about the way C handles libraries/#includes.
+There's probably some advantageous nuances about the way C does some things, but I can't think of a single thing that benefits me in any way.

 Most languages have 2 primary problems: being too much of a nanny language that doesn't let you just be free and do what you want, or making too many assumptions about how one ought to program.